aeternity/protocol/contracts/contract_transactions.md

 The transaction contains:
 - The address of the caller (the one signing and paying for the transaction)
 - The address of the contract
+- An optional additional fee to the miner apart from gas.
+- Optional amount to transfer to the account before execution.
 - The amount of gas to use
 - The calldata
 - A transaction fee